Krüppel associated box: Evolution

 The KRAB domain presents one of the strongest repressors in the human genome.
 Once the KRAB domain was fused to the tetracycline repressor (TetR), the TetR-KRAB fusion proteins were the first engineered drug-inducible repressor that worked in mammalian cells.
+Two distinct types of KRAB A domains can be structurally and functionally distinguished.
+Ancestral KRAB A domains present in human PDRM9 proteins are even evolutionary conserved in mussel genomes.
+Modern KRAB A domain sequences are found in coelacanth latimeria chalumnae and in Lungfish genomes.

 Examples

 Human genes encoding KRAB-ZFPs include KOX1/ZNF10, KOX8/ZNF708, ZNF43, ZNF184, ZNF91, HPF4, HTF10 and HTF34.